Gregor-Agnes/newsletter_subscribe/README.md

 ***

 # To do
-- translation
 - write a scheduler task to remove unconfirmed addresses (after some time)
 - creating ajax submit
-- maybe version for fe_users\
-(not planned yet because username and password are mandatory for fe_users - and should be)
-- writing information about technical background

-***

-# Technical background